IcePuff44/DSAI-Google-Stocks-Prediction/README.md

 ### 2. Preparation of Dataset
 For this Project, we have chosen to work with 2 Datasets: Google Stocks from Yahoo Finance, and Reuter Headlines.
 In this section, we will clean and prepare the dataset to have a better understanding of our data.

 Preparation of Google Stocks from Yahoo Fiance:

     1. Date Splitting: Data extracted from 01/06/2018 to 01/06/2019
     2. Data Cleanup: Remove all NaN Values
                      Using Hodrick-Prescott filter to remove seasonality and trend
-    3. Detrend: Added a new column with the detrended values of the original data DataFrame Name: SP
+    3. Detrend: Added a new column with the detrended values of the original data
+    DataFrame Name: SP

 Preparation of Reuter Headlines:

     1. Data Splitting: Data extracted from 01/06/2018 to 01/06/2019
-    2. Data CLeanup: Remove the Description column Remove all weekends and public holidays, and NaN values Group any headlines that falls on the same day, removal of any symbols from the headlines DataFrame Name: sp_copy
+    2. Data Cleanup: Remove the Description column
+                     Remove all weekends and public holidays, and NaN values
+                     Group any headlines that falls on the same day, removal of any symbols from the headlines
+    DataFrame Name: sp_copy

 Combination of both Google Stocks and Reuter Headlines:

-    1. Data Merge: Combined the datasets with the same dates.
+    1. Data Merge: Combined the 2 datasets according to their dates, DataFrame Name: df_merge
-    2.

 #
 ### 3. Exploration of Dataset
 In this section, we will delve deeper into the dataset and find which and how some variables would affect the seasonality and trend.

-Exploration of the Google Stocks from Yahoo:
+Exploration of the Google Stocks from Yahoo: SP

     1.

+Exploration of Reuter Headlines: sp_copy

+    1. Calculate Subjectivity, Polarity for each headline
+    2. Using Setiment Intensity Analyzer, we were able to get the Positive, Negative, Neutral, Compound values for each headline.
+    3. Analyzed the relationship between the Subjectivity, Positive, Adjective Close and Detrended Adjective Close:
+           a.
+Subjectivity has the stromgest relationship with Detrended Adjective Close
+           b.
+Positive has the strongest relationship with Adjective Close

-Exploration of Reuter Headlines
+Exploration of both Google Stocks and Reuter Headlines:

+    1. Analyzed the relationship between the Subjectivity, Positive, Negative, Compound, and Polarity with Adjective Close and Detrended Adjective Close:
+          a.
+Subjectivity has the stromgest relationship with Detrended Adjective Close
+          b.
+Positive has the strongest relationship with Adjective Close Therefore, we'll be using the variables: Subjectivity and Positive for Machine Learning